Office of Equity, Diversity and Community Engagement

 University Hall 3770

-The UT Climate Survey, developed by the Office of Institutional Research and led by the Office of Equity and Diversity, is for students, faculty, and staff of the UT campus to get a sense of the overall climate at UT and to determine ways to improve the culture of the UT community.
-The faculty and staff portion of the survey is also being used to provide data for a three year NSF funded grant called the Institutions Developing Excellence in Academic Leadership (IDEAL) designed to encourage career advancement of women and underrepresented minorities in STEM areas at UT.
+The UT Climate Survey, developed by the Office of Institutional Research and led by the Office of Equity, Diversity and Community Engagement is for students, faculty, and staff of the UT campus to get a sense of the overall climate at UT and to determine ways to improve the culture of the UT community.
+The faculty and staff portion of the survey was also used to provide data for a three year NSF funded grant called the Institutions Developing Excellence in Academic Leadership (IDEAL) designed to encourage career advancement of women and underrepresented minorities in STEM areas at UT in 2012 and 2010.

 The student portion of the survey was conducted from April 6, 2010 to April 27, 2010 and had a response rate of 7.7%.
 The faculty and staff portion of the survey was conducted from April 21, 2010 to May 11, 2010 and had a response rate of 25.4%.